Sometimes called Simulated Process, this is for full-color images or photographs.

-This is the print style that you will want to use when you have a full color design or a photograph.
+This is the print style that you will want to use when you have a full-color design or a photograph.
 We are huge fans of Simulated Process Screen Printing in these situations, versus Four Color Process.
 We know that we can get better results every time with Simulated Process.
-But every design is unique, so it's best that you show your Customer Account Specialist the artwork and they can tell you the best way to print it!
+But, every design is unique, so it's best that you show your Customer Service Representative the artwork and they can tell you the best way to print it!

 Examples of Simulated Process Printing

 What is the difference between Four Color Process and Simulated Process Printing?

 Four Color Process printing, also known as CMYK, uses only 4 colors to achieve your photorealistic image (Cyan, Magenta, Yellow and Black).
 This 4 color screen printing process is typically performed on white or light-colored garments and will not produce prints with a high amount of color detail.